kernelle-soft/blizz/README.md

 This project embodies the core themes I'm hoping to explore while working on the story of *The Journey of the Return.*

-### Be fearless
+### Don't be afraid

-A lot of folks are afraid of what AI can accomplish, or who it can replace.
-As an artist, developer, and one-time ML research engineer, I firmly believe out of both faith and personal experience that AI tooling can co-exist with existing development and with developers, but it'll take being willing to learn and give it a shot yourself.
+A lot of folks are afraid of what AI can accomplish, or who it may replace.
+As an artist, developer, and one-time ML research engineering intern, I firmly believe out of personal experience that AI tooling can co-exist with existing development and with developers, as well as other professionals, but it'll take being willing to learn and give it a shot yourself.

-Don't be afraid to innovate, work together with others, think laterally, and try crazy ideas.
+Don't be afraid to innovate, work together with others, learn new tools, and try crazy ideas.
 You never know what might pan out.
 And if you do fail, congrats -- you're human like the rest of us.

 ### Become more than you were